kyorohiro/hello_ymfm/docs/issues/savePoint.md

    - command index
    - accumulated VGM samples
    - accumulated seconds
+3. If needed, make the progress display smoother without changing the audio path:
+   - UI-only refresh with `requestAnimationFrame` or a light timer
-3. If the first VGM still feels suspicious, inspect which command appears just before the first audible sound.
+4. If the first VGM still feels suspicious, inspect which command appears just before the first audible sound.
-4. Only after that, decide whether `0x68` or stricter DAC stream behavior is worth implementing.
+5. Only after that, decide whether `0x68` or stricter DAC stream behavior is worth implementing.

 ## Files to reopen next time